 By John Drent with contributions from Doug Childress and John Halliday

 Does your kayak have the best possible arrangement of deck lines for the paddling activities you like to do?
-Did you know that the number one issue people have with getting back into their boat is poorly designed or missing deck lines.
+Did you know that the number one issue people have with getting back into their kayak after a water exit is poorly designed or missing deck lines?
 The paddle float deck lines in particular can be problematic.

 This article describes PIKA’s recommendations for deck lines.